brandur/sorg/content/drafts/redis-streams.md

 that we talked about while implementing [idempotency keys](/idempotency-keys).
-As a quick reminder, Rocket Rides is a Lyft-like app that lets its users get rides with pilots wearing jetpacks; a vast improvement over the every day banality of a car.
+As a quick reminder, Rocket Rides is a Lyft-like app that lets its users get rides with pilots wearing jetpacks; a vast improvement in speed and adrenaline flow over the every day banality of a car.

-As new rides come in, the Unified Rocket Rides API will emit a new record to the stream that contains the ID of the ride and the distance traveled.
-From there, a couple different consumers will read the stream and keep a running tally of the total distance traveled for every ride in the system that's ever been taken.
+As new rides come in, the _Unified Rocket Rides_ API will emit a new record to the stream that contains the ID of the ride and the distance traveled.
+From there, a couple different consumers will read the stream and keep a running tally of the total distance traveled for every ride in the system that's been taken.

 !fig src="/assets/redis-streams/streaming-model.svg" caption="Clients sending data to the API which passes it onto the stream and is ingested by stream consumers."